This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 You can bump up your coverage, and premium, for the time you are going to be in those countries if you contact Genki and let them know you will be visiting the US and/or Canada.
 There is a one-month minimum to add this coverage.
 So, say your trip to California is only two weeks, you will still need to pay the extra US-Canada coverage premium for the entire month.
 But then it will go back down the following month.

-USA Coverage (for Americans) with Genki Resident
+USA Coverage (for Americans) with Genki Native

 Residents of the US and Canada can use the USA or Canada as their primary country of residence and, just like with any other primary country of residence, you will be covered for up to 180 days in a calendar year.